mimuw-jnp2-rust/project-rust-diamond/README.md

 - Serde

 ## Part one progress (All planned features implemented)
-Note: Unfortunately I implemeted the last feature (diamonds) on 26.12 and in the last commit one of the files remained untract - diamonds.rs.
-I noticed it 3 days later (29.12) and added the file without changing it.
-Without this file the program doesn't compile (so the version from 26.12 is not compiling.
-The previos version is done on time (about 3 weeks ago) and it is compiling and does not contain (only) diamonds (i.e. points).
 - Player movement.
 Player is moving to adjacent "grass" tiles.
 The non-continous movement (moving from one tile directly to the next one) is intentional.
 - Map creation.
 The map is created before the game and consists of wall (obstacles) and grass.
 The arrangement of tiles is determined by the text file (/assets/map.txt).
 The player can move only on "grass" tiles.
 - Bushes.
 Bushes occur on the map.
 They disapear when being stepped by the player.